-Here are a few explanations of researches that had been being done on aromatherapy massage:
+Here are a few explanations of research that have been being done on aromatherapy massage:

-- Self-massage significantly improved symptoms and wellbeing in people with lymphedema.
-It also helped to reduced limb volume slightly (but not significantly).
+- Self-massage significantly improved symptoms and well-being in people with lymphedema.
+It also helped to reduce limb volume slightly (but not significantly).
 Carefully selected aromatherapy oils appeared to be more effective than massage without them.

-- Sixteen first-time mothers were given a 30-minute aromatherapy massage for two days after delivery, while 20 mothers were given standard post-partum care.
-The aromatherapy massage group had significantly decreased ratings of post-partum blues and anxiety and had increased vigor and attachment to their babies.
+- Sixteen first-time mothers were given a 30-minute aromatherapy massage two days after delivery, while 20 mothers were given standard post-partum care.
+The aromatherapy massage group had significantly decreased post-partum blues and anxiety ratings and increased vigor and attachment to their babies.

-- Research recommends that patients with cancer, particularly in the palliative care setting, are increasingly using aromatherapy and massage.
+- Research recommends that patients with cancer, particularly in the palliative care setting, increasingly use aromatherapy and massage.

 What can I expect during an aromatherapy massage?

-The subtle aroma of the essential oils fills the air around you during the massage allowing you to inhale and to mix with your blood stream through your skin.
+The subtle aroma of the essential oils fills the air around you during the massage allowing you to inhale and mix with your bloodstream through your skin.

-After the massage, the massage therapist may suggest a blend of aroma (fragrances) that you can use at home in between massage treatments.
+After the massage, the massage therapist may suggest a blend of aromas (fragrances) that you can use at home in between massage treatments.

 Massage is not recommended for you if you are: